 Do you have dyslexia, ADHD or any other form of disability?
 If so, this should not prevent you from studying at the University of Skövde.
 We provide various kinds of targeted study support and adaptations in order to make your studies easier.
 Would you perhaps like to visit the University before the term begins?
 Get help to go through your timetable?
 We know that these are examples of measures that can be of great value.

-At the University of Skövde, therefore, you are invited to make an appointment for a personal meeting and tour.
-Virpi Westin works as a coordinator for students with disabilities, and can act as a guide to show you (and also your parents) around the University.
-Together, you can discuss all aspects of your future studies, including (for example) your timetable and the curriculum for your course, and explore the campus in peace and quiet.
+At the University of Skövde, therefore, you are invited to make an appointment for a personal meeting.
+Together with our coordinators for students with disabilities, you can discuss all aspects of your future studies, including (for example) your timetable and the curriculum for your course.

 We want you to feel comfortable and confident to come and study with us.